- Healthy 18 to 55 years old male or female subjects (Healthy is defined as absence of

 - Volunteer presenting a drug abuse history [patients making use of marijuana and

-hashish will be excluded if they used these drugs in less than three months before the
+hashish will be excluded if they used these drugs in less than three months before

-before the medical appointment].
+than one year before the medical appointment].

-- A positive drug test in urine (Methamphetamine, Opiate, Morphine, Marijuana, Cannabis,
+- A positive drug test in urine (Methamphetamine, Opiate, Morphine, Marijuana,

-alcohol before admission during periods 1 and 2.
+test for alcohol before admission during periods 1 and 2.

 - History of regular alcohol consumption exceeding 7 drinks/week for women or 14